tanmaysharma2001/pyredis/README.md

 ## Running the Server

-To start the PyRedisClone server, ensure you have Python installed on your machine, navigate to the project directory in your terminal, and run:
+To start the PyRedis server, ensure you have Python installed on your machine, navigate to the project directory in your terminal, and run:

 ```bash
 python server.py